 Is it time for Europe to embrace genetically modified food to compete with cheap GM food imported from outside the EU or remain in the past with quaint ideals of what is natural to placate the anti-GM political lobby?

-It’s twenty years since the first genetically modified organism (GMO) was released for commercial use.
+It’s over twenty years since the first genetically modified organism (GMO) was released for commercial use.
 Calgene (now part of the Monsanto Company) released the Flavr Savr “flavor saver” genetically modified tomato after two years of Food and Drug Administration (FDA) safety tests.

 Genetically Modified Food 20 Years of Research